cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-keys/generate.md

 * `--vault_tls_client_ca=<filename>`

-  Path to AcraServer TLS certificate's CA certificate for Vault certificate validation (AcraServer works as "client" when communicating with Vault).
+  Path to acra-keys TLS certificate's CA certificate for Vault certificate validation (AcraServer works as "client" when communicating with Vault).
   Empty by default.
+  If not specified, acra-keys uses value from `--tls_ca` flag.

 * `--vault_tls_client_cert=<filename>`

-  Path to AcraServer TLS certificate presented to Vault (AcraServer works as "client" when communicating with Vault).
+  Path to acra-keys TLS certificate presented to Vault (AcraServer works as "client" when communicating with Vault).
   Empty by default.
+  If not specified, acra-keys uses value from `--tls_cert` flag.

 * `--vault_tls_client_key=<filename>`

-  Path to AcraServer TLS certificate's private key of the TLS certificate presented to Vault (AcraServer works as "client" when communicating with Vault).
+  Path to acra-keys TLS certificate's private key of the TLS certificate presented to Vault (acra-keys works as "client" when communicating with Vault).
   Empty by default.
+  If not specified, acra-keys uses value from `--tls_key` flag.

 * `--vault_tls_client_sni=<SNI>`